 Involved In A Car Accident?
 Contact Gordon & Gordon, Personal Injury Attorneys

-If you find yourself being sued as a result of a car accident, contact Gordon & Gordon today.
+If you find yourself being sued as a result of a car accident, contact the Shreveport car accident attorneys Gordon & Gordon today.
 Our trained professionals will provide a free case consultation and help you determine the best course of action.
 Protect your rights.
 Call Gordon & Gordon at (318) 716-HELP or visit us at our website.